Exeter City’s Tuesday travels take them to Scunthorpe this week, hoping to build on Saturday’s victory.

 In 1968 Scunthorpe found themselves in the Football Leagues basement tier, where they would yo-yo between Division’s 3 and 4 for the rest of the 20th Century.
 In 2006/07 under Nigel Adkins, Scunthorpe returned to the Championship after winning League 1- finishing 16pts clear of second place Bristol City.
 The Iron bounced between League 1 and the Championship for the next 3 years but dropped back down to Tier 4 in 2013.

 After another five years in League One beginning the following season Scunthorpe returned to League Two in 2019.
-Last season Paul Hurst’s men finished down in 20th and so far this year have not quite found their momentum, going into the match against City second from bottom.
+Last season Paul Hurst’s men finished down in 20th.
+Since the last meeting between the two sides in October, Scunthorpe have improved slightly, sitting in 17th before this week’s game.

 Back at his boyhood club, Cox returned in August after Paul Hurst said his farewells.
 Currently in his first league management role, the 49-year-old has been assistant at Wimbledon in the midst of their meteoric rise up the football pyramid, and most recently Notts County in the National League.